How to Start Homeschooling in Colorado

 If you choose the academic evaluation route, you and your administrator will decide together what an appropriate evaluation would be.

-If you would like your student to participate in standardized testing, they may still be able to, depending on where you live.
+If you would like your student to participate in statewide standardized testing, they may still be able to, depending on where you live.
 Some school districts can provide the state exams to homeschool students, with advance notice.
-If this interests you, be sure to check with your local district.
 You’ll need to submit your test or evaluation results to whichever school district you submitted your Notice of Intent to.

 Record Keeping

-The State of Colorado does require you to keep records of your homeschool time.
+The State of Colorado does require you to keep thorough records.
 A homeschool portfolio is a great option to keep important documents safe.
 A list of items you need to keep in your portfolio include:

 Other optional items to keep can include a list of courses taken, along with some of your student’s best work.
-The school district that you sent your Notice of Intent to can request to see these records at any time.
-We recommend keeping at least two years’ worth of records on hand.
+The school district that you sent your Notice of Intent to can request to see these records if given probable cause.

 Transcripts